Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

-The input-output relations \eqref{eq:lin-inout} and \eqref{eq:nl-inout} also provide some insight into the physics of the SPOPO.
-In \eqref{eq:lin-inout}, we again see a mode-mixing term due to linear outcoupling/scattering; in the special case where $K_{ij} = \sqrt{\kappa}\delta_{ij}$, this just reads $\sqrt{2\kappa} \hat S_j$.
-Equation \eqref{eq:nl-inout} is more interesting, as the nonlinear interaction with the cavity produces a two-photon contribution to the outgoing field, which can be thought of as resonant, broadband second-harmonic generation, or, alternatively, a model for back-conversion of signal light back into pump light.
-This is a multimode effect, as the spectral profile of the nonlinear interaction need not be (and in general cannot be) fully matched to our choice of the signal supermodes.
+The fourth and fifth terms in \eqref{eq:eoms} are quantum noise terms that describe the interaction between the signal supermodes and the supermodes of the two reservoirs: The first at the signal frequency band due to linear dissipation (which become independent interactions in the special case of $\kappa_m = \kappa$) and the second at the pump frequency band due to nonlinear parametric interactions.
+The reservoir modes themselves follow the input-output relations \eqref{eq:lin-inout} and \eqref{eq:nl-inout}, which also provide some insight into the physics of the SPOPO.
+In \eqref{eq:nl-inout}, we see that the nonlinear interaction with the cavity produces a two-photon contribution to the outgoing field, which can be thought of as broadband second-harmonic generation or, alternatively, a model for back-conversion of signal light back into pump light.
 Furthermore, when the sign of the back-conversion (i.e., the sign of $\sum_{ij} G_{ij}^{(k)} \hat S_i \hat S_j$) becomes out of phase with the drive amplitude $\mathcal A^{(k)}$, interference between the back-converted light and the input pump light manifests as pump depletion.
-In a linearized theory consistent with discarding the nonlinear terms of \eqref{eq:eoms}, the latter term in \eqref{eq:nl-inout} is also omitted.
+In a linearized theory consistent with discarding the nonlinear terms of \eqref{eq:eoms}, the latter term in \eqref{eq:nl-inout} is omitted.